ess-dive-community/essdive-webinars-and-events/README.md

 * Suggest a new topic by opening a [new issue](https://github.com/ess-dive-community/essdive-webinars-and-events/issues/new?assignees=&labels=0%2Fidea&template=webinar-idea.md&title=)
 * Encourage others to participate by sharing the link to your favorite topic

+Please remember that this repository is public and all comments will live on publicly.
+You can also submit webinar ideas privately by contacting [ESS-DIVE support or our mailing list](https://ess-dive.lbl.gov/contact/).

 ## Acknowledgements
 We were inspired by [ROpenSci](https://github.com/ropensci-org/community-calls) and [DataONE](https://github.com/DataONEorg/community-calls) Community Call approach and have modeled this approach to gathering ideas based on their successful model.
 We borrowed extensively from their community call documentation.
 Thank you ROpenSci and DataONE!